The Measured Scoop

 A bowl of potatoes being mashed by hand beaters.

-Before turning them on to whip the potatoes, crush them with the beaters to break them down.
+Before turning them on to whip the potatoes, crush them with the beaters to break the potatoes down.
 It makes it easier to mix them thoroughly.

 Prep your potatoes ahead of time.
 Quarter the potatoes and submerge them in water.
 Refrigerate until you're ready to use them.
 You can do this 1-2 days ahead, but change the water if it gets murky.
 (Use new water to boil them.)